repairnator/repairnator-experiments-jkali-one-failing-test-case/README.md

 ```

 - **Overview**: The build fails after introducing an instruction to trim the output, but the test case has not been updtated to support this change.
-- **Reason why the patch has been generated**: jKali manages to create a Kali patch because it removed exactly the instruction that make the build fail.
+- **Reason why the patch has been generated**: jKali manages to create a Kali patch because it removes exactly the instruction that makes the build fail.
 - **Useful information for the developer**:

 - **Human fix**: